lhseok/SSSLabel/README.md

 # SSSLabel
 Fixed an issue where wordwrap did not work in UILabel

-For example, if a Hangul string is entered in UILabel, the string will be displayed as shown below even if you set byWordWrapping
+For example, if a Hangul string is entered in UILabel, the string will be displayed as shown below even if you set byWordWrapping.
 ![asis](org.png)

 But when you use  this label, you can check it like this: